Fantasia bath

 Fantasia bath — a bath dating back to 1896, located on Dilara Aliyeva Street in Baku.
-It was the first commercial building with an electric line in the city and one of the first European-style baths in Baku.
+It was the first commercial building with an electric line in the city and one of the first European-style baths in Baku, having been build by Russian architect Nikolaus von der Nonne.

 The bathhouse was included in the list of immovable historical and cultural monuments of local importance by decision No. 132 of the Cabinet of Ministers of the Republic of Azerbaijan on August 2, 2001.

 About

 Early period

 Fantasia bath was built in Baku in 1896 at the intersection of Dilara Aliyeva, Vidadi and Islam Safarli streets.
 The architect was Nikolaus von der Nonne, who developed the first master plan of Baku city.
 There is no information about its customer as well as the first owner.
 Opened to users on January 13, 1897, the bath was the first commercial building in Baku with an electric line.
 Not only the interior, but also the facade of the building was illuminated with electricity.
 The bathhouse also had a phone number, which was rare for its time.
 Colored lamps illuminated the fountain located in the corridor.

 There was no water pipeline in Baku until 1914.
 Therefore, a large supply of water was needed to supply the bath with water.
 Sometimes "Fantasia" was even closed to collect a few days' resource of water.

 After the opening of the bath, on May 14, 1897, in an article written about it in the "Kaspi" newspaper, the author wrote that the owner would not be able to withdraw the investment, citing the fact that the Fantasia bath was built very luxuriously.
 He wrote:

 The majority of Baku capitalists prefer to invest 30 percent of their capital in oil companies that give dividends.
 Considering the perfection and strength of their technical equipment, special water supply system, etc., the owner of the bathhouse is unlikely to get 4 percent income.

 The bathroom also had a special hall for drinking tea after bathing.
 In addition, there were tea tables in the inner courtyard of "Fantasia".
 The walls and floor of the building were also made of marble.
 Inside the bathroom, there was a bathtub carved out of one whole marble, many artificial patterns, angels, Greek gods all over the walls, and oriental and Roman wall patterns on the ceiling.
 About twenty lackeys and waiters and as many housekeepers worked in the bathhouse.
 The service also offered Russian and French newspapers and magazines for reading.

 Live music was also played here, and in 1900 it was replaced by the fashionable phonograph.